San Diego Dog Bite Attorneys

 - Dogs may attack when they are feeling sick.

-- A dog may attack if it feels prompted to do so because a stranger is too close, out of response to the internal need to protect their owner that they may be feeling.
+- A dog may attack if it feels prompted to do so because a stranger is too close, in response to the internal need to protect their owner that they may be feeling.

 - A female dog may attack when her maternal instincts are triggered.
 If a dog’s newly born puppies are in perceived danger, for example, the mother will often feel prompted to attack.

-- The most benign cause of a dog bite is when the dog is playing.
+- A benign cause of a dog bite is when the dog is playing.
 There is no malicious or defensive intent.
 The dog plays and becomes a bit excessive in its rowdiness.

 Typical Dog Bite Injuries